Trans youth challenging barriers to gender-affirming health care

-Kaeden Seburn is a Bachelor of Social Work student at Carleton University and a community organizer and advocate.
+Kaeden Seburn is a bachelor of social work student at Carleton University and a community organizer and advocate.
 Jay Burns is a high school student currently finishing Grade 12.
 Both are active members of SAEFTY Ottawa, a group run by and for trans and gender-diverse youth.
 Scott Neigh interviews them about SAEFTY and about the group's use of research and advocacy to challenge barriers that youth face in accessing gender-affirming health care.

 Many, though not all, trans and gender-diverse people seek to access various kinds of health-care interventions that affirm their gender.
 This can include taking hormone blockers and/or hormones, and it can include various kinds of surgical interventions.
-The history of trans people's struggles to access this sort of care is long, complicated, and highly contested.
+The history of trans people's struggles to access this sort of care is long, complicated and highly contested.
 They have won significant victories, but many barriers remain.
 In Ottawa, most trans or gender-diverse youth who wish to receive gender-affirming care are referred by their family physician to the Children's Hospital of Eastern Ontario (CHEO).

 SAEFTY Ottawa -- which stands for Support and Education for Trans Youth -- is Ottawa's only independent youth group for trans and gender-diverse youth.
 Being independent of formal service-providing organizations allows SAEFTY to remain open to a broader age range than other groups.
 It allows them to focus on creating spaces that are often purely social, and are about meeting, hanging out with, and making community with other trans and gender-diverse people, rather than the clinical, medical, or pathologizing flavour that can sometimes show up in organization-driven youth groups.
 And it allows for the possibility of advocacy work, driven by the experiences and needs of trans and gender-diverse youth themselves.